dov4k1n/tatarcham/privacy_policy.md

 # Privacy Policy of Tatarcham

-Tatarcham is an open-source Android app developed by Ayzat Rizatdinov.
+Tatarcham is a free and open-source Android app developed by Ayzat Rizatdinov.
 The source code is available on GitHub under the [GPL-3.0 license](https://github.com/dov4k1n/tatarcham/blob/main/LICENSE).

 ## Data Collection